october-widgets/example-plugin/README.md

 # Owl Example Plugin
 This plugin is intended for demonstration purposes only.
 Our example plugin will be for a fictional book store called Owl Books.
-To install this plugin, download contents to ```/plugins/owl/owl``` and run ```php artisan plugin:refresh Owl.Owl```.
+To install this plugin, download contents to ```/plugins/owl/owl```, run a ```composer update``` from the example plugin directory, and finally run ```php artisan plugin:refresh Owl.Owl```.

 ### Comment
 The [Comment](https://github.com/october-widgets/comment) widget is used to provide extra information to the backend book form.